Tweak Meaning in Drug Culture

 As the end of the meth high approaches, the meth tweaker seeks to continue the high by smoking or injecting more meth.
 However, the euphoric rush is diminished each time after the initial dose.
 This is because tolerance is experienced immediately.
 A binge meth tweaker will continue to use meth over a three-to-fifteen-day period until no rush or high is experienced and become physically and mentally hyperactive, avoiding sleep.

 4. Meth Tweaking

 Toward the end of the meth binge, the meth user experiences a crash with feelings of emptiness and sadness.
-This state is called “tweaking”.
-While tweaking, meth users may take heroin or alcohol, to relieve the dismal feelings.
-Meth tweaking can produce extremely unpredictable, violent behavior, paranoia and hallucinations.
+This state is called “tweaking.”
+While tweaking, meth users may take heroin or alcohol to relieve the dismal feelings.
+Meth tweaking can produce unpredictable, violent behavior, paranoia, and hallucinations.

-Tweaking is the most dangerous stage of meth bingeing because of the harm it poses to other including family members, law enforcement officers, and other individuals near the meth abuser.
+Tweaking is the most dangerous stage of meth bingeing because it harms others, including family members, law enforcement officers, and others near the meth abuser.

 5. The Meth Crash